GitLeeRepo/GitInfo/GitCommandNotes.md

 * **git clone https://github.com/GitLeeRepo/GitInfo.git** - will create git repository on the local system called GitInfo.
 * **git clone https://github.com/GitLeeRepo/GitInfo.git MyGitInfo** - will create git repository on the local system called MyGitInfo.

-Note that git clone will create the directory, initialize the repository, checks out the latest version of the files to the working directory, and set the remote origin equal to the url supplied with git clone.
+Note that git clone will create the directory, initialize the repository, checks out the latest version of the files to the working directory, and set the remote origin equal to the URL supplied with git clone.

 # Git status